open-data-fabric/open-data-fabric/open-data-fabric.md

 2) The "metadata walking" process starts with `GET /blocks/{blockHash}` and continues following the `prevBlockHash` links
 3) Data part files can be downloaded by using [`DataSlice::physicalHash`](#dataslice-schema) links with `GET /data/{physicalHash}`
 4) Checkpoints are similarly downloaded using [`Checkpoint::physicalHash`](#checkpoint-schema) links with `GET /checkpoints/{physicalHash}`
-5) The process continues until reching the first block of the dataset or other termination condition (e.g. reaching the block that has already been synced previously)
+5) The process continues until reaching the first block of the dataset or other termination condition (e.g. reaching the block that has already been synced previously)

 See also:
 - [RFC-007: Simple Transfer Protocol](/rfcs/007-simple-transfer-protocol.md)